-- 38. Protecting people from exploitation, abuse and harm should be a priority for all higher education providers.
-We expect higher education providers to promote a culture in which exploitation, harm and abuse is less likely to happen, and to act swiftly to respond to cases that do emerge.
-Preventing and addressing bullying, sexual harassment and other forms of exploitation, abuse and harm requires an institution wide, multi-pronged approach, focusing on governance, human resources, whistle-blowing and risk management policies.
-Providers must have systems and policies which support everyone, integrating clear codes of conduct into processes of recruitment, professional development and promotion, and ensuring that timely, transparent, robust and fair processes are in place and accessible by all. - 39.
-It is expected that higher education providers will take all reasonable steps to protect people who come into contact with their organisation from exploitation, abuse and harm.
+- 40. It is expected that higher education providers will take all reasonable steps to protect people who come into contact with their organisation from exploitation, abuse and harm.
 This includes staff, students, volunteers, participants in research and direct and indirect research beneficiaries.
 It may also include other people who come into contact with the work of higher education providers.
-We expect all researchers from funded higher education providers undertaking research to exercise good conduct. - 40.
+We expect all researchers from funded higher education providers undertaking research to exercise good conduct. - 41.
 UKRI and Research England believes that everyone has the right to be treated fairly and with dignity and respect.
 We are committed to promoting safe and inclusive environments, free from exploitation, abuse and harm, for all individuals that are employed on, participate in or otherwise come into contact with the research and innovation activities that we fund.
-Research England will seek to align with UKRI policies on the prevention of harm in research and on bullying and harassment as they are developed. - 41.
+Research England will seek to align with UKRI policies on the prevention of harm in research and on bullying and harassment as they are developed. - 42.
 Our expectation is that providers must have clear, well-publicised policies, processes and training in place consistent with good practice.
 Where relevant you should take into account regulatory guidance e.g. from the Office for Students, on handling harassment and sexual misconduct in higher education and other prevailing good practice.
-We expect you to take an organisation-wide approach to prevention and responding to disclosures and reports of bullying and harassment, including appropriate leadership and management training and dedicated support on bullying and harassment. - 42.
+We expect you to take an organisation-wide approach to prevention and responding to disclosures and reports of bullying and harassment, including appropriate leadership and management training and dedicated support on bullying and harassment. - 43.
 Research England may update its expectations in line with national policy development, UKRI policy development, employment and sector good practice or legislative change, or as may be notified separately by Research England.